mkessel007/genesis-toolbar-extras/readme.txt

 * All by MediaCairn Design Studio, 2+
 * All by "Allure Themes" brand, 8+
 * All by The Pixelista (Jessica Barnard), 2+
-* "Carla Anna", "Elsa", "Hans", "Rasmus", "Soren" by Web Savvy Marketing, LLC.
+* "Alexandra", "Carla Anna", "Elsa", "Frederik", "Hans", "Mariah", "Rasmus", "Robert", "Soren" by Web Savvy Marketing, LLC.
+* "Dynamik Website Builder" (aka Dynamik Genesis) by Catalyst Themes
 * "Buster" by Bradley Potter
 * "Simply Sweet" by Auxano Creative
 * "Fluid" by Nick Croft - Designs by Nickthe_Geek